Meet Drew Bekius (That's Me in the Corner)

 I was a high school kid in rural Minnesota who had a blistering fire in his belly for transforming and uniting the world.
 That kid was also super religious and completely into Jesus.
-So as a result I tried doing a bunch of cool churchy stuff as my method of community change—with straight-up global change doubtlessly soon to follow.
-Some of my work was kinda cool and even won an award from the Minnesota Baptist Conference.
+So as a result, an arsenal of church-related projects was my method of community change—with straight-up global change doubtlessly soon to follow.
+Some of my work was kinda cool and even won an award and whatnot.
 And then eventually, after high school, I moved to The Big City of Chicago where I picked up college and graduate degrees and pastored a couple churches.

 For twelve years I served as an evangelical pastor, and—honestly—I loved every moment of it.

 Granted, I was the kind of evangelical pastor that was a bit leftward, more concerned with service projects that addressed real and practical needs than with evangelistic campaigns or talking about why we should dress a certain way.

 But then I came to the point where I just didn’t believe the god-stuff anymore.
 And so I left the ministry.
 And my life kind of totally flipped completely upside-down for a spell.
 Like, completely.
 As in, my life was in total freaking chaos for a good year or two.
 I write pretty in-depth about this stuff (and a lot more) in one of my books, available here.
 But then, e v e n t u a l l y, I pulled my shit together using some super chill bootstraps and started moving forward.
 And I rebuilt my life.
 This too is in the book mentioned above (along with bunches of other stuff, also mentioned above), still available here.